-- Active Techniques This is an organized list of the Techniques selected and modified by the user.
+Active Techniques This is an organized list of the Techniques selected and modified by the user.
 By default this list is the same as the Technique Library.
 Techniques can be disabled or deleted, and then activated again with a simple drag and drop.
 Categories can be reorganised according to the desired taxonomy.
-A Technique can appear only once in the Active Techniques list. - Applied Policy This is the result of the conversion of a Policy Instance into a set of CFEngine Promises for a particular Node. - cf-execd This CFEngine Community daemon is launching the CFEngine Community Agent cf-agent every 5 minutes. - cf-serverd This CFEngine Community daemon is listening on the network on Rudder Root and Relay servers, serving policies and files to Rudder Nodes. - CFEngine Nova Managing Windows machines requires the commercial version of CFEngine, called Nova.
-It needs to open the port 5308 TCP from the Node to the Rudder Root Server. - CFEngine server Distribute the CFEngine configuration to the nodes. - CFEngine CFEngine is a configuration management software.
-CFEngine comes from a contraction of "ConFiguration Engine". - Directive This is an instance of a Technique, which allows to set values for the parameters of the latter.
+A Technique can appear only once in the Active Techniques list.

+Applied Policy This is the result of the conversion of a Policy Instance into a set of CFEngine Promises for a particular Node.

+cf-execd This CFEngine Community daemon is launching the CFEngine Community Agent cf-agent every 5 minutes.

+cf-serverd This CFEngine Community daemon is listening on the network on Rudder Root and Relay servers, serving policies and files to Rudder Nodes.

+CFEngine Enterprise Managing Windows machines requires the commercial version of CFEngine, called Enterprise.
+It needs to open the port 5308 TCP from the Node to the Rudder Root Server.

+This version used to be called Nova before.

+CFEngine server Distribute the CFEngine configuration to the nodes.

+CFEngine CFEngine is a configuration management software.
+CFEngine comes from a contraction of "ConFiguration Engine".

+Directive This is an instance of a Technique, which allows to set values for the parameters of the latter.
 Each Directive can have a unique name.
-A Directive should be completed with a short and a long description, and a collection of parameters for the variables defined by the Technique. - Dynamic group Group of Nodes based on search criteria.
+A Directive should be completed with a short and a long description, and a collection of parameters for the variables defined by the Technique.

+Dynamic group Group of Nodes based on search criteria.
 The search is replayed every time the group is queried.
-The list will always contain the nodes that match the criteria, even if the data nodes have changed since the group was created. - LDAP server Store the inventories and the Node configurations. - Port 514, TCP Syslog port, used to centralize reports. - Port 5308, TCP Nova communication port, used by the commercial version of CFEngine, which is required to manage Win- dows nodes. - Port 5309, TCP CFEngine communication port, used to communicate the policies to the rudder nodes. - Port 80, TCP, for nodes HTTP communication port, used to send inventory and fetch the id of the Rudder Server. - Port 443, TCP, for users HTTPS communication port, used by the users to access to the web interface. - Rudder Node A Node is client computer managed by Rudder.
-To be managed, a Node must first be accepted as an authorized node. - Rudder Relay Server Relay servers are an optional component in a Rudder architecture.
-They can act as a proxy for all network communications between Rudder agents and a Rudder server.
-This enables them to be installed in a remote datacenter, or inside a restricted network zone, to limit the network flows required to use Rudder.
+The list will always contain the nodes that match the criteria, even if the data nodes have changed since the group was created.

+LDAP server Store the inventories and the Node configurations.

+Port 443, TCP, for users HTTP/S communication port, used to access the Rudder web interface.

+Port 514, TCP/UDP Syslog port, used to centralize reports.

+Port 5308, TCP CFEngine Enterprise communication port, which is required to manage Windows nodes.

+Port 5309, TCP CFEngine communication port, used to communicate the policies to the rudder nodes.

+Port 5310, TCP CFEngine communication port, used to communicate the policies to the Rudder nodes when debugging communication between a Node and a policy server with the rudder server debug command.

+Port 80, TCP, for nodes WebDAV/HTTP communication port, used to send inventory and fetch the id of the Rudder Server.

+Rudder Node A Node is client computer managed by Rudder.
+To be managed, a Node must first be accepted as an authorized node.